 Aside from all that is the fact that I never, ever hear from him, not even when the chips are down, and I’m feeling low.
 He doesn’t call.
 He doesn’t write.
 Then again, that might be just because he doesn’t know me from Adam.

 We only met that one time back in October at King’s College in Wilkes-Barre.
-He was kind and funny, and asked me about a response poem I told him I had written.
+He was kind and funny, and he asked me about a response poem I told him I had written.
 He even laughed at my joke!
-I didn’t wash my ears for weeks after that!
-But there was a line as long as Edna St. Vincent Millay’s list of lovers behind me, and while he watched me leave with a certain sadness in his eyes, I know he was glad to have met me, just this once.
+I didn’t wash my ears for weeks after that.
+But there was a line as long as a list of Edna St. Vincent Millay’s lovers behind me, and while he watched me leave with a certain sadness in his eyes, I know he was glad to have met me, just this once.
 If we never meet again, we’ll always have Wilkes-Barre.

 Play it again, Sam.
-You played it for him, you can play it for me. … If he can stand to listen to it, I can.
-Play it!
+You played it for him, you can play it for me.
+If he can stand to listen to it, I can.

 And so, I miss him.
 Seriously, he’s a modern hero to me, arrogance and all.
 He’s brilliant, talented and confident.
 He knows who he is and what he’s doing, so why shouldn’t he be in Florida instead of New York this time of year?
 I would be if I could.

 Still, much as I love him, I have been publicly cheating on him with inaugural poet Richard Blanco.
 Or I would—if Richard would ever return my calls.
 I was hoping he’d stop by for a visit on his way home to Maine after he left D.C.
 But alas. . .

 Instead, I am stuck here in the frigid, bitter cold that has paralyzed Pennsylvania, reading cold winter poems by Robert Frost and William Stafford.
 Speaking of Mr. Frost, I have yet to record the commentary for “The Road Not Taken,” that I produced this Fall.
 That might be a good project for the weekend.